NataliaVanetik/HebrewOffensiveLanguageDatasetForTheDetoxificationProject/README.md

 2) Hebrew-abusive_words_joint.xlsx - the join list of offensive words, sorted in alphabetical order.

-3) The OLaH dataset - contains 2026 texts labeled as offensive/not offensive.
+3) The OLaH dataset - contains 2011 texts labeled as offensive/not offensive.
 Each line contains the 0/1 label (1 means offensive), the Hebrew text, and the text ID.
+15 texts from the original OLaH datasets were filtered out because they are used in another dataset.

 Creation and usage of word list(s) is described in the paper: